2.1.2 Recruiting and Hiring of Regular Staff

 All employees must complete a Patent and Copyright Agreement Form (SU18) as a condition of employment.

 (5) Retention Time

-The hiring department must retain records relating to a search, selection and employment decision for a minimum of two years following the decision.
-Should there be a dispute (grievance/litigation), the documents must be retained until the matter is resolved, if not resolved by the conclusion of the two-year period.
+The hiring department must retain records relating to a search, selection and employment decision for a minimum of four years following the decision.
+Should there be a dispute (grievance/litigation), the documents must be retained until the matter is resolved, if not resolved by the conclusion of the four-year period.

 (6) More Information